HOW TO WIN NEVADA DISABILITY BENEFITS

 In order to win SSD benefits in Nevada, you first need to apply.
 There are many ways to apply for SSD and SSI benefits.
 And, you can submit an application online no matter where you live.
 You can also apply in person at a local office in Nevada.

 As stated earlier, your illness can be mental or physical.
-Mental conditions that could qualify for benefits are Bipolar Disorder, Major Depressive Disorder, Anxiety Disorder, or Borderline Personality Disorder.
+Mental conditions that could qualify for benefits are Bipolar Disorder, Major Depression, Anxiety Disorder, or Borderline Personality Disorder.
 Benefits are also available for ADHD and PTSD.

-Some people have a combination of a mental and physical condition that prevent them from working.
-For example, physical conditions that can keep you from working are Crohn’s disease and Multiple Sclerosis.
-Other physical conditions that prevent work are Lumbar Arthritis and herniated discs that cause back pain.
+Some people have a combination of a mental and physical conditions that keep them from working.
+For example, physical conditions that can stop you from working are Crohn’s disease and Multiple Sclerosis.
+Other physical conditions that prevent work are Lumbar Arthritis that causes back pain.
 Additionally, the SSA recognizes conditions like Traumatic Brain Injury, Lupus, COPD, Asthma and Epilepsy.

 If you cannot work due to a physical or mental condition for 12 months or more, then you should apply for benefits through the Social Security Administration.
-Find out more about work and substantial gainful activity here.
+Find out more about work and substantial gainful activity.

 After you submit your application to the SSA, a claims worker from the Nevada State Disability Adjudication office will review it.
 There is also an office in both Carson City and Las Vegas.
 The review your medical records to determine if they should approve or deny your benefits.

-The Nevada Disability Adjudication office only approves 34% of initial applications.
-You can call their offices if you have a question or concern about your case.
-Their number is 775-885-3700.
-Learn more about why SSA may be denying your case here.
+The Nevada DDS office only approves 34% of initial applications.
+You can call their offices if you have a question or concerns about your case.
+Learn more about why SSA may be denying your case.

 Nevada pays more SSI benefits to those who are blind.
 The monthly SSI amount depends on your living arrangements.
 A blind person living on their own will receive a total of $880 in state and federal payments.
 A person living in someone else’s home will receive a total of $727.96.
 And those living in private nursing homes receive a total of $1,162 per month.
 But, most of that money goes to pay back the facility.

 If you get SSI or SSDI benefits, it is also possible for the SSA judge to assign a payee to manage your monthly benefits.
-If you need to learn more about being a payee or what a payee can do, then read our article about the payee and your benefits.
+If you need to learn more about being a payee or what a payee can do, then read about the rep payee and your benefits.

 Nevada residents can also get Medicaid benefits from the State of Nevada when they win SSI benefits.
-Learn more about Medicaid benefits here.
+Learn more about Medicaid benefits.
 Unlike some states, Nevada does not pay temporary short term benefits to those who are disabled.

 After your case goes through the first two stages, your attorney will file a request for a hearing.
 It usually takes 3-6 months for the SSA to read all of your medical records and make a decision at each stage of the case.

 The second stage occurs after an initial denial of benefits.
 At this second stage, the SSA may send you to see on of their doctors.
 This means they will schedule a doctor exam for you.
 You do not have to pay for the visit.
 At the visit, the doctor performs a physical or mental exam.
 The doctor then sends their findings to the SSA.
-Learn about the SSA doctor exam and get tips here.
+Read about the SSA doctor exam and get tips on what will happen at the exam.

 Next, if you receive a denial, then you apply for a hearing.
 If you hire us as your legal team, we will file that request for you.